EugenMayer/helm-charts/charts/rundeck/README.md

 History: This chart has been taken from [charts incubator](https://github.com/helm/charts/tree/master/incubator/rundeck) and adopted to newly standards, since the old repository has been archived and is no longer maintained.

-- removed AWS specific support
 - Added database configuration support
+- add proper secret for the admin user
+- add proper support for plugins
+- add proper default volumes and claims
+- handle security context properly to fix volume mounts
+- Fix Grail and CSP issues
 - adopted PVC standards
 - adopted ingress standards
 - added OPTIONS support in nginx
-- Fix Grail and CSP issues
 - Add execution-logs handling by default (local storage)
-- handle security context properly and make it extendible
 - split nginx and rundeck-backend deployments

 If you migrate from the incubator please consider breaking changes and read any aspect of this helm chart.
 Do not expect to just switch out the helm source.

-# TODO / broken

-- It is not possible to add any plugins.
-See the [corresponding docker-image rundeck issue](https://github.com/rundeck/rundeck/issues/7487) and add your opinion / vote there.

 # Strong hint